thesofproject/sof-docs/contribute/contribute_guidelines.rst

 ***************************************

-To make a good faith effort to ensure licensing criteria are met, project ACRN requires the Developer Certificate of Origin (DCO) process to be followed.
+To make a good faith effort to ensure licensing criteria are met, project SOF requires the Developer Certificate of Origin (DCO) process to be followed.

 The DCO is an attestation attached to every contribution made by every